• Skip to content

 Also, some preparation at home can help you feel emotionally and practically ready for your new baby.
 For example, it helps to know that your bag is packed, your freezer is full, your hospital or midwife’s phone number is within easy reach, and family and friends are ready to lend a hand.

-Birth, antenatal or prenatal classes help you and your partner get ready for labour, birth, breastfeeding and early parenting.
+Antenatal classes help you and your partner, if you have one, to get ready for labour, birth, breastfeeding and early parenting.
 At birth classes you can also ask questions and get specific information about the place where your baby will be born.

 Birth plans